 Enable the Web Server (IIS) server role and establish role services.

-1. Open the Add Roles and Features wizard from Server Manager.
+1. Open the Add Roles and Features wizard from the Server Manager.
 If the link shown below is not available, use the Manage menu at the top right corner.

 2. On the Server Roles step, check the box for Web Server (IIS).